 Keslers Cross Lanes in Nicholas County, West Virginia — The American South (Appalachia)

-Erected 2011 by West Virginia Archives and History.
+Erected 2010 by West Virginia Archives & History.

 Location.
-38° 14.004′ N, 80° 56.08′ W. Marker is in Keslers Cross Lanes, West Virginia, in Nicholas County.
-Marker is at the intersection of Touch for map.
-Marker is in this post office area: Keslers Cross Lanes WV 26675, United States of America.
+38° 14.004′ N, 80° 56.078′ W. Marker is in Keslers Cross Lanes, West Virginia, in Nicholas County.
+Marker is at the intersection of Summersville Lake Road (West Virginia Route 129) and Whitewater Road (County Route 9), on the right when traveling south on Summersville Lake Road.
+Touch for map.
+Marker is at or near this postal address: 5995 Summersville Lake Rd, Keslers Cross Lanes WV 26675, United States of America.
 Touch for directions.

 More.
-Search the internet for Keslers Cross Lanes / First County Court.
+Search the internet for Cross Lanes Battle.

 Credits.
 This page was last revised on August 19, 2019.
 This page originally submitted on August 28, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 332 times since then and 41 times this year.
-Photos: 1. submitted on September 5, 2012, by Don Morfe of Baltimore, Maryland.
-2, 3. submitted on August 19, 2019, by J. J. Prats of Powell, Ohio. • Bernard Fisher was the editor who published this page.
+This page has been viewed 378 times since then.
+Photos: 1, 2. submitted on August 19, 2019, by J. J. Prats of Powell, Ohio. • Bernard Fisher was the editor who published this page.